 When I quit my job as a corporate lawyer in 2008, I planned to take a one-year sabbatical from the law to travel around the world.
 I wasn’t looking for an alternative career, because I thought I’d travel then go back to being a lawyer again.
-I never expected that this website, something I started as a blog to keep friends, family, and clients updated about my adventures, would turn into a bigger project—and eventually a new career.
+I never expected that this website, something I started as a blog to keep friends, family, and clients updated about my adventures, would turn into a bigger project and eventually a new career.

-A few years into my travels, I created a “life after law” series called Thrillable Hours.
-The title is a play on billable hours, and it features lawyers who took the leap out of private practice into a more alternative career.
-(People with a legal background found the title funny; non-lawyers did not.)
-In that series, I asked the same 5 questions to each former attorney to ask them how they saw the world today.
+In that series, I ask the same 5 questions to each former attorney to see how they interact with the world after leaving private practice.
 The interview also focused on advice for for people seeking to leave the law.
 Where should they begin?
 How to navigate that kind of change?

-Law school locks you into a very set view of legal practice: graduate, article (if you’re in Canada), take the bar, practice, make partner, retire.
 Modern legal structures have leveraged technology to soften the inflexibility of this path, and with the continued rise of large language models and artificial intelligence this will only continue.
 I hope this page gives you more confidence to reframe your education and training and find work that gives you meaning.

 What to do when you don’t want to be a lawyer anymore?